BananaCotton57/Cyber-Home-Lab/Environment Variables Lab/Environment Variables and Set-UID.md

 This function runs a new program in the calling process.
 I am interested if the environment variables are inherited by this new program.

-From the `Labsetup.zip` folder, I compiled a program named `myenv.c`, which is shown in the image below.
+From the `Labsetup.zip`, I compiled a program named `myenv.c`, which is shown in the image below.

 ![First execve() Program](envimages/envimage7.png)